Configuring a custom boot disk

 3. Click Add Node Pool.

-4. Configure your node pool as desired.
+4. Configure your node pool as needed.

-5. From the navigation pane, click Nodes.
+5. From the navigation menu, click Nodes.

-6. In the Boot disk type drop-down list, select a persistent disk type.
+6. In the Boot disk type drop-down list, select a Persistent Disk type.

 7. Click Create.